-Are we doing this because we’ve always done it or are we doing it because it is a good use of our time and resources?
+Are we doing this because we’ve always done it this way or are we doing it because it is a good use of our time and resources?

-For example, If your church has put a on variety show for several years and the planning team tracks attendance data and realizes that the attendance isn’t what it once was, it might be time evaluate continuing this event or if the event needs to be changed or improved to attract attendees.
+For example, Let’s say your church has put on a variety show for several years and the planning team tracks attendance data and realizes that the attendance isn’t what it once was.
+This might be a perfect time to evaluate continuing this event or determining if the event needs to be changed or improved to attract attendees.

 If the planning team loses the steam and passion for an event or program it might be difficult to make others excited about it.